-Configuring the Use the Security > SSH (Configure Global) page to enable the SSH server and SSH Server configure basic settings for authentication.
+Configuring theUse the Security > SSH (Configure Global) page to enable the SSH server andSSH Serverconfigure basic settings for authentication.

-Note: A host key pair must be configured on the switch before you can enable the SSH server.
+Note: You must generate DSA and RSA host keys before enabling the SSH server.
 See "Generating the Host Key Pair" on page 306.

 - SSH Server Status Allows you to enable/disable the SSH server on the switch.
-(Default: Disabled) - ◆ Version The Secure Shell version number.
+(Default: Disabled) - Version The Secure Shell version number.
 Version 2.0 is displayed, but the switch supports management access via either SSH Version 1.5 or 2.0 clients. - Authentication Timeout Specifies the time interval in seconds that the SSH server waits for a response from a client during an authentication attempt.
-(Range: 1-120 seconds; Default: 120 seconds) - ◆ Authentication Retries Specifies the number of authentication attempts that a client is allowed before authentication fails and the client has to restart the authentication process.
-(Range: 1-5 times; Default: 3) - Server-Key Size Specifies the SSH server key size.
+(Range: 1-120 seconds; Default: 120 seconds) - Authentication Retries Specifies the number of authentication attempts that a client is allowed before authentication fails and the client has to restart the authentication process.
+(Range: 1-5 times; Default: 3)

+- Server-Key Size Specifies the SSH server key size.
 (Range: 512-896 bits; Default:768) - The server key is a private key that is never shared outside the switch. - The host key is shared with the SSH client, and is fixed at 1024 bits.